aihpi/workshop-rl1-introduction/docs/INSTALLATION_MACOS.md

 4. Save the file
 5. Start RL Lab: `docker-compose up`
-6. Access at the new port: `http://localhost:3001`
+6. Access at the new port: `http://localhost:3031`

 **Common culprits using these ports**:
-- **Port 3000**: React development servers, other Node.js apps
+- **Port 3030**: Less common, but could conflict with other services
 - **Port 5001**: Flask apps, other Python servers, **macOS AirPlay Receiver** (very common!)
 - **Port 7000**: macOS Control Center may use nearby ports